-In Part 2 of the case study, it is also revealed that Tony is Jenny's business partner.
+In Part 5 of the case study, it is also revealed that Tony is Jenny's business partner.
 The decision to hire Tony is a potential conflict of interest situation for Jenny.
-A conflict of interest arises when a person, who has a duty to act in the best interests of another, is presented with the opportunity or potential to 'use' that position in some way for their own personal benefit (or for the benefit of someone else, such a relative or another organisation).
+A conflict of interest arises when a person, who has a duty to act in the best interests of another, is presented with the opportunity or potential to 'use' that position in some way for their own personal benefit (or for the benefit of someone else, such a relative or another related organisation).
+Board members have a duty to disclose any perceived or actual conflicts of interest to the board.

-If Jenny was ever accused of a conflict of interest, she could argue that she managed the conflict of interest by disclosing the interest, removing herself from the room when the decision to hire Tony was made and this was all recorded in the minutes.
-Because of this, she may be afforded legal protection from a breach of duty.
-But given that Tony is Jenny's business partner, it would be difficult for Jenny to protect herself, and the organisation, from the reputational damage of being so closely associated with Tony and the bad decision.
+If Jenny was ever accused of a conflict of interest, she could argue that she managed the conflict of interest by disclosing the interest to the board, removing herself from the room when the decision to hire Tony was made by the board and this was all recorded in the meeting minutes.
+Because of this, she may be afforded legal protection from a breach of a duty.
+However, as Tony is Jenny's business partner, it would be difficult for Jenny to protect herself, and the organisation, from the reputational damage of being so closely associated with Tony and the bad decision.